udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image4]

-#### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 3. Color Filtering to create a thresholded binary image.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+The lane lines are in either yellow or white color.
+I used yellow and white color filters to generate a binary image.
+Here's an example of my output for this step.

 ![alt text][image3]